 In 2007, ING launched Katana, a tool intended to assist bond traders in their pricing decisions.
 According to the bank, the system can create statistical predictions to be used by traders in their daily engagements.

 These are only a few, but very important, ways in which artificial intelligence is shaping the future of financial services.
-There are many other ways in which technology has distorted the industry.
+There are many other ways in which AI has disrupted the industry.